DearCM1/South-Island-Recipes/recipes/files/lentil_dahl.md

 Ingredients | Quantity
 -- | --
-Cumin Seeds | 2 teaspoon
+Ground Cumin | 1 tablespoon
-Coriander Seeds | 2 teaspoon
+Ground Coriander | 1 tablespoon
-Mustard Seeds | 2 teaspoon
+Mustard Seeds | 1 tablespoon
-Garam Masala | 1 tablespoon
+Garam Masala | 2 tablespoon
-Ground Tumeric | 1 tablespoon
+Ground Tumeric | 2 tablespoon

 ## Method

 ### **Preparation**

-1. Toast the cumin, coriander, and mustard seeds in a pan on medium-high heat until the seeds start popping.

-2. Place the toasted seeds in a pestle and mortar with a generous pinch of flake salt and the rest of the spice mix and grind to a powder.
+1. Grind up the mustard seeds in a pestle and mortar.

 ### **Cooking**

-3. Heat both oils and onions in a pot over medium heat until soft.
+2. Heat both oils and onions in a pot over medium heat until soft.

-4. Add the garlic, ginger, and chilli and sweat for a few more minutes.
+3. Add the garlic, ginger, and chilli and sweat for a few more minutes.

-5. Add spices with a splash of water, maintaining medium heat.
+4. Add spices with a splash of water, maintaining medium heat.
 Cook for a few extra minutes until fragrant.

-6. Add the lentils, tomatoes, coconut milk, and vegetable stock to the pot and bring to a simmer.
+5. Add the lentils, tomatoes, coconut milk, and vegetable stock to the pot and bring to a simmer.

-7. Cook for minimum 20 minutes, seasoning along the way; if the pot is still watery, add some plain flour to thicken the sauce.
+6. Cook for minimum 20 minutes, seasoning along the way; if the pot is still watery, add some plain flour to thicken the sauce.

 ### **Service**

-8. Once the consistency is correct, squeeze in fresh lemon juice and stir.
+7. Once the consistency is correct, squeeze in fresh lemon juice and stir.
 Serve with rice, salsa, and a coriander garnish.

 ## Notes

-> If you're feeling lazy, replace the seed toasting stage with store bought pre-ground spices.
-If so, be slightly more liberal with the spice measurements.
+> None.